d1b1/d1b1.github.com/_articles/the-sunk-cost-illusion.md

 ---
-title: The Sunk Cost Illusion
+title: "The Sunk Cost Illusion"
 subtitle: Founders often mistake early code for progress.
 But the real challenge isn’t shipping features — it’s avoiding the trap of sunk cost thinking.
 This post breaks down why pausing before you commit is the smartest move you can make.
 layout: default
 published: true